 The report, designed to offer a better understanding of threats to business continuity and helping practitioners learn how to protect their organizations against them, also revealed surprising trends in other areas of business continuity.
 Supply chain disruption, last year within the top ten concerns, moved down the list to 16thplace.
 This is despite increasing supply chain complexity featuring within the top five emerging trends, in addition to the recent BCI Supply Chain Resilience Survey, which revealed that 75% of respondents experienced at least one supply chain disruption during the previous year.

 The report concludes that with the variation in concerns across geographical locations and industry sectors, not all threats are generic.
-Organizations need to invest wisely in the development of technologies that can help counter the threats relevant to them, and the impact these threats would have should they materialise.
-With so many threats clear and present, the onus is on the industry to emphasise the immediate and very real return on investment a business continuity programme has to offer.
+Organizations need to invest wisely in the development of technologies that can help counter the threats relevant to them, and the impact these threats would have should they materialize.
+With so many threats clear and present, the bonus is on the industry to emphasize the immediate and very real return on investment a business continuity program has to offer.

 Further findings from the report include:

 - Adverse weather moved up the list of threats with 57% of respondents expressing concern or extreme concern.
 This was before the storms that have swept the UK and those on the eastern seaboard of the United States and Canada.